revetteai/whattoservewith/about.md

 layout: base.njk
 ---

-# About What To Eat With
+# About What To Serve With

-Welcome to **What To Eat With** — your daily guide to perfect food pairings.
+Welcome to **What To Serve With** — your daily guide to delicious serving suggestions.

-Whether you're wondering what to serve with salmon, chili, or cinnamon rolls, we use AI to bring you simple, tasty ideas based on real cooking knowledge and reader trends.
+Whether you're planning a dinner party or just making weeknight meals, we use AI to bring you simple, satisfying ideas for what to serve alongside your favorite dishes.

 This site is 100% automated and updated daily.
-It was created by a fellow food lover to help busy people make better meals with less guesswork.
+It was created by a fellow food lover to help busy people put together well-rounded meals with less guesswork.

 Have a food you want us to cover?
-[Send it here.](https://tally.so/r/wakOD9)
+[Send it here.](https://tally.so/r/nrg06M)

 Thanks for stopping by!